• Vancouver Tech Journal

 Fantuan credits its early growth toward making restaurant owners, customers, and drivers happy.

-Employees visit owners frequently to ask what they need and provide support, such as offering business tips and advice and the option to set up online coupons for in-store deals, ads, and promotions — even having them designed.
-More recently, Fantuan also provides supply chain services so that owners can purchase ingredients or containers for better prices.
+Employees visit owners frequently to ask about their needs and provide a wide range of support, such as offering business tips and advice, and the option to set up online coupons for in-store deals, ads, and promotions — even assisting with their design.
+More recently, the platform added supply chain services so that owners can purchase ingredients or containers at better prices.

 “At the very beginning, you need to figure out what the business model is and make a profit,” Feng explained.
 “But once the company's growing, you need to think about the strategy like which location you need to go into and whether you need to raise funds.
 Then once you have over 100 people, you need to think about how you organize and manage the organization, right?”